New Tariff Developments: What RV Industry Association Members Need To Know

 2/3/25 Noon Update: On February 3, 2025, President Donald Trump and Mexican President Claudia Sheinbaum stated that they have reached a series of agreements and that the tariffs on Mexico will be put on hold for one month, which we believe will include the de minimis exclusion as well.

 Canada announced its plan for retaliatory tariffs, which will occur in phases.
 While RVs are not included in the first phase, the second phase, which will take effect after a 21-day comment period, specifically includes “recreational vehicles” in the product list currently available.
-The RV Industry Association is working with our Canadian partners to file comments in support of excluding RVs from the Canadian retaliatory tariffs.
+The RV Industry Association is working with our Canadian partners to support excluding RVs from the Canadian retaliatory tariffs.

 President Trump and Canadian Prime Minister Justin Trudeau were scheduled to speak on February 3 at 3:00 pm EST. This article will be updated with any developments.